makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_posing/save_load.md

 ![modest](saveload_modest.png)

-Then enter configure what type of pose you want, and what to save.
+Then configure what type of pose you want, and what to save.
 The general settings are:

 * Root bone translation: If you have moved the root bone of the rig, configure whether you want to include this movement
 * IK bone translation: If you have a rig with helpers enabled, do you want to save the positions of the IK bones?